gokulkrishh/anonymous-web/README.md

 npm run build
 ````

-*Also above command will, copy static assets like images to service-worker.js*
+*Also above command will copy static assets and add it to service-worker.js*

 ### Deploy